bkapalli/cEpiReg/README.md

-# README: Gene Regulatory Landscape in Alzheimer's Disease
+# Gene Regulatory Landscape in Alzheimer's Disease

 ## Overview
 This repository contains code and data related to the construction of a gene regulatory landscape in Alzheimer's Disease (AD).
 The project integrates multiple genomic datasets to identify regulatory interactions between transcription factors, cis-regulatory elements, and target genes.